 These German potato salads retain their quality remarkably well:

-• Freezing baked: Allow the salad to cool completely, then transfer to a freezer-safe container.
-Freeze for up to 3 months.
-Thaw in the refrigerator overnight and reheat in the microwave or on the stovetop, adding a splash of water or vinegar to restore the texture.
+• Freezing baked: Allow the salad to cool completely, then wrap tightly in plastic wrap and foil and freeze for up to 3 months.
+Thaw in the refrigerator overnight and reheat in a 350°F oven for 15-20 minutes before serving.

 ❓ FAQs